thycotic/alm-docs/get-started/reqs-ver/index.md

 * An Active Directory Domain Controller on **Windows Server 2012 or later** or **Azure AD Domain Services**.

 * A User account privileged to create Active Directory accounts.
-ALM will run authenticate into AD as an account with permission to create other AD accounts.
+ALM will authenticate into AD as an account with permission to create other AD accounts.

 For details on integration with Active Directory, see [Integrate ALM with Active Directory](../integ-active-dir/).